winaungcho/Math-Expression-to-HTML/README.md

 - Alpha numeric represents as a variable or function name.
 - There are some known functions such as summation sign sum(i=1, 5).
 - First tokens are simplify into simple expression inside the parenthesis.
-- Nested parenthesis are alliwed.
+- Nested parenthesis are allowed.
 - Simple inside () are convert into html code using predefined css classes.
 - Precedence are common as following order, ^, *,/,+.-.
-- Multiple expressions of () may connected without operator,
+- Multiple expressions of () may connected without operator eg., (3+a/4)(sin(0.5*θ))
--  eg., (3+a/4)(sin(0.5*θ))
-- Vector variable can be used in written form enclosed with cali-bracket.
+- Vector variable can be used in written form enclosed with cali-bracket eg., {vec}
--  eg., {vec}

 ## Contact
 Contact me for comercial use via mail winaungcho@gmail.com.